Shevaun Cuatriz

 Nohana Sayama

-Nohana is a Japanese watercolour painter, graduating from the University of the Arts London with BA in Painting in July 2025.
+Nohana is a Japanese watercolour painter, graduating from Camberwell, UAL with a BA in Painting in July 2025.

 Like human memory, spaces can 'forget.'
 After time away, they feel different, reflecting a world where individuals often feel insignificant.
 Nohana’s theme, titled 'vignette', embodies a longing for belonging and remembrance shaped by her experience of growing up in an expatriate family.